6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 Hardware

 Not every workstation GPU is recent.
-Most of the ones you find online are very old.
-Once you step out of the purples ones in the table or outside the “RTX” labels they become very weak to the point of being weaker than the average 4GB vRAM GPU (see those label in blue).
+Most of the ones you find online are pretty old.
+Once you step outside the purple ones in the table or away from the ‘RTX’ labels, they become too weak—often even weaker than a typical gaming 4GB VRAM GPU (see those labeled in blue).

-Now even among the RTX workstation GPUs you have to be careful because the labels and numbers used are similar.
-Currently the Ada RTX GPUs are the fastest ones and the only ones that can rival the performance of 4th generation RTX gaming GPUs.
+Even among RTX workstation GPUs, you need to be cautious since the labels and numbers can be confusing.
+Right now, the Ada RTX GPUs are the fastest and the only ones that can compete with 4th-gen RTX gaming GPUs.

 Performance

-Assuming you’re working and you’re always be working with models in the 1000 part range (anything higher will start to lag though much less than gaming GPUs), it’s a good investment to use plugins/special functions on 1000-2000 part models.
-However outside of those instances, it is very likely you’ll better performance out of a gaming laptop with a similar GPU (on the table) especially if it has a better CPU as this model featured here only has a Core i7.
+Assuming you’re working with models in the 1,000-part range (anything higher will start to lag, though less than on gaming GPUs), it’s a good investment if you’re using plugins or special functions on 1,000-2,000 part models.
+However, outside of those instances, you’ll likely get better performance from a gaming laptop with a similar GPU (see the table), especially if it has a stronger CPU, as this model here only has a Core i7

 PROS | CONS |